Some things just go together. Bacon and eggs. Burger and fries. Salt and pepper.

 Although the extension is still in beta, it works incredibly well and should continue to improve throughout 2020.

 If you want next-level productivity right inside Gmail, look no further than Right Inbox, which features email templates, the ability to schedule emails to be sent later, recurring emails, sequences, and much more.
 If, like most professionals, you spend half your day buried in emails, Right Inbox can help slash the time you spend on day-to-day tasks.

-Even better, we’ve recently launched a new email tracking feature within Right Inbox that provides visibility into if, when, and where your emails are opened.
-It’s a must for those who are thinking not just about work productivity, but about tracking the impact of their outreach activities.
+Right Inbox is a must for those who are thinking not just about work productivity, but about tracking the impact of their outreach activities.